devMunyi/Budget-Tracker/README.md

 bundle install
 ```
 ### Database Setup
-- Create .env file and add database credentials(be sure to replace with your details):
+- Create `.env` file and add the following three lines(be sure to replace with your details):
 ```
 DB_HOST='localhost'
 DB_USERNAME='your_postgress_username'